YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/Clastix_Kamaji/README.md

 In a nutshell, with Kamaji the Kubernetes admin manages **Tenants**, ie user Kubernetes cluters, which Control planes (**TCP**, Tenant Control Plane) are deployed on a **centralized management cluster** as pods in their own namespaces.
 A benefit (amongst many) is that the end user has then full access to his Kubernetes cluster, including cluster resources!

-Worker nodes can be easily added to tenants in a declarative way (cf ClusterAPI) or in a more traditional fashion with kubeadm, which is the method we are going to use in this scenario.
+Worker nodes can be easily added to tenants in a declarative way (cf _ClusterAPI_) or in a more traditional fashion with _kubeadm_, which is the method we are going to use in this scenario.

 There is a last concept that needs to be introduced: **datastores**.
 All Kubernetes orchestrators, whatever flavors they are, need to write their _state_ somewhere.
 Traditionally this is done in an ECTD database, automatically deployed during the initial setup.